-

 Original Date Announced

 June 8, 2020ICE, through a broadcast message, informs SEVP-certified schools that USCIS recently implemented a revised H-1B registration process for employers seeking to file an H-1B cap-subject petition for a beneficiary, including those currently in F-1 status.
+The message indicates that a cap-gap extension is granted only upon filing of the change of status petition.
+A registration receipt alone does not qualify the individual for the extension.
 To accommodate changes in the H-1B process, ICE made changes to SEVIS to automatically add cap-gap extensions to the records of F-1 students whose H-1B petitions were receipted by USCIS.

 [ID #988]